PlatOD’s objective is to produce platelets at an industrial scale.

 It was initially funded by personal funds from the founders and family.
 In 2012, they were joined by the ESPCI (Paris School of Industrial Physics and Chemistry) Georges Charpak Endowment Fund, chaired by Jacques Lewiner.

-The PlatOD research program is also supported by a grant (PLASMIS research program) from the French National Research Agency (ANR), awarded to a large consortium of academic laboratories with global reputations.
+The PlatOD research program is also supported by a grant (TRIMEP research program) from the French National Research Agency (ANR), awarded to a large consortium of academic laboratories with global reputations.